eishiya/tiled-scripts/README.md

 ### Replace in Layer Name
 Renames selected layers by doing a search and replace in their name.
 Supports regular expressions.

+### Select Child Layers
+Recursively selects the child layers of all selected groups.

 ### Spreadsheet Actions
 Inserts and deletes rows and columns in your map, making it easier to expand and contract your map.
 Can also shift Objects over to match.